rizinorg/cutter/docs/source/index.rst

 If you want to contribute to Cutter, take a look
 `here <https://github.com/radareorg/cutter/blob/master/CONTRIBUTING.md>`__
-to know what you can do to help the project!
+to learn how you can help improve the project!

 .. toctree::
    :maxdepth: 2